realiis/zte-mf258-ssh-access/README.md

 <img src="./openssl.png">

 ## Step 5
-Paste new hash in place of old hash in the `etc/shadow`:
+Copy new hash from Step 4 and paste new hash in place of old hash in the `etc/shadow`:

 <img src="./newhash.png">